vuejs/docs/src/guide/render-function.md

 # Render Functions

 Vue recommends using templates to build applications in the vast majority of cases.
-However, there are situations where we really need the full programmatic power of JavaScript.
+However, there are situations where we need the full programmatic power of JavaScript.
 That's where we can use the **render function**.

 Let's dive into an example where a `render()` function would be practical.
 Say we want to generate anchored headings: